Sichii/Chaos-Server/docs/articles/LoginOptions.md

 ### NoticeMessage

-This is the message that will be displayed to the player when they log in.
+This is the message that will be displayed to the player when they connect to your login server.
 This is a good place to put a message about the server being down for maintenance, or a message about the server being in beta.

+> [!TIP]
+> Color codes can be used in this message. {=a, {=b, etc
+> Use \n for newlines

 ### StartingMapInstanceId